3Alan/docs-ai-bot/README.md

 # Docs AI Bot

-An AI bot powered by Gemini that helps you to summarize your documents.
+An AI bot powered by Gemini that helps you to summarize and translate your documents.
 This bot is specifically designed for Docusaurus.

 ## Features